addrummond/jsockd/Readme.md

 The third field is the JSON-encoded parameter value.

-The server responds with a single line (terminated with `\n`) consisting of the command ID followed by a space and then the JSON-encoded result of executing the command.
+The server responds with a single line (terminated with `\n`) consisting of the command ID followed by a space and then either
+* the JSON-encoded result of the command, if successful; or
+* the string `exception` followed by a space and an error message encoded as a JSON string.

 As the protocol is synchronous, command IDs are not strictly necessary.
 However, it is recommended to check that responses have the expected command ID as a means of ensuring that the client code is working correctly.